Best Sprinkler Parks and Splash Pads in Chicago

 Admission: $5.50 per resident; $8.50 per non-resident; children under 3 are free; cash only

 A huge zero-depth 367,000-gallon pool at this water park holds an interactive water playground, with four water slides and a sprayground.
 There's also a nearby lap pool with a diving board, plus a sand play area for kids.
 Lockers and a concession stand are available, too.
 The Forest Park Aquatic Center is open from Memorial Day through late August.

 Paradise Bay Water Park — Lombard

 For a full day of water play, this water park offers a zero-entry pool with jets, sprayers, and even a whirlpool, plus multiple waterslides for every level of bravery, and a separate water playground for little ones.
 Lockers, changing rooms, and a snack bar are all on-site.
-This water park opens for the summer on June 12.
+Paradise Bay Water Park is open from Memorial Day through Memorial Day.

 Sea Lion Aquatic Park — Lisle

 This giant destination waterpark has separate water play zones for both little ones and bigger kids, plus four giant water slides, a vortex pool, a large ADA accessible pool, and a lily pad feature.
 Changing rooms, lockers, and a full-service snack bar make it easy to stay the day.
 The aquatic park is open from May 28th-August 14th.